Data privacy statement

 How do we protect your data?

 Inflo has in place strong technical and organisational measures to protect against unauthorised, unlawful or accidental processing, destruction, loss, alteration, disclosure of, or access to personal data.
 Inflo’s approach to information security has been certified to the International Standard on Information Security Management (ISO 27001).

 Data is stored and processed on Microsoft’s Azure Cloud Platform and Azure Cloud Services which are also certified to ISO 27001, as well as the Code of Practice for Protection of Personally Identifiable Information in Public Clouds (ISO 27018).
 Microsoft Azure acts as a sub-processor of data in providing these services.

 All client input data is encrypted, whether in transit or at rest, using a combination of Azure’s Storage Service Encryption (SSE) and Hypertext Transport Protocol over certified secure socket layer (SSL).
-A minimum of 128-bit AES is used for encryption at rest, 256-bit AES for transmission and 4096-bit RSA.
+A minimum of 256-bit AES is used for encryption at rest and transmission.

 Inflo employees processing data are subject to a duty of confidence and we perform data protection risk assessments as required to ensure that all customer data is appropriately protected.

 We will inform you within five business days if any personal data processed is lost, destroyed, damaged, corrupted, becomes unusable or is otherwise subject to unauthorised or unlawful processing.